378: Norse Sagas: Snowfell (part 1 of 2)

 Exploring the wild frontier with the man you maybe love and having a life of adventure and meaning being very different from remaining stuck in a cave with your surly dad, Helga and Bard had issues.

-Bard awoke one morning to Helga standing in the entryway of the cave, telling her dad that she was leaving and not to follow.
+Bard awoke one morning to Helga. standing in the entryway of the cave, telling her dad that she was leaving and not to follow.

-Bard let her to go and sat back in his cave, his cave that now felt colder, harder, and more remote than ever.
+Bard let her go and sat back in his cave, his cave that now felt colder, harder, and more remote than ever.

 Everything he had done was for her memory, but now she was alive, and who he had become pushed her away.
+Bard was alone.

 Einar had called upon Bard, guardian spirit of the snowfell, and then, well, he accepted his fate.